 Although money market funds typically pay less interest when interest rates fall, they can still protect against uncertainty.
 When the funds began in the 1970s and 1980s, interest rates rose.

 After the 2008 financial crisis, interest rates fell and led to questions about the value of certain money market funds.
-But, realizing that these interest rates may rise again, market funds are eligible because of their liquidity and safety.
+But, realizing that these interest rates may rise again, market funds became eligible because of their liquidity and safety.